-I reluctantly admit that I did little to no preparation for our trip to New Orleans, besides the planning for our parade.
+When we visited New Orleans, I did little to no preparation for our trip.
 That left us with four days with absolutely no plans, so I did what I typically do nowadays when that happens: I asked our readers for help.
-I did and you responded with some wonderful suggestions.
-One of the top suggestions was to go see Mardi Gras World.
+I did, and you responded with some excellent suggestions.
+One of the top ideas was to go see Mardi Gras World.

 I asked Sharon if she was interested in seeing where the floats for…

 So we went to Mardi Gras World.